Glitter Heat Transfer Vinyl: Made Easy

-Did you know that glitter heat transfer vinyl is magic?
+Did you know that glitter iron-on heat transfer vinyl is magic?
 When you cut it, the cut lines magically disappear!
-I’ve learned a few tricks to help reveal the lines to make weeding easier, and you might be surprised, click below for some ways to make glitter HTV easier to work with.
+I’ve learned a few tricks to help reveal the lines to make weeding easier, and you might be surprised.
+Read on below for some ways to make glitter HTV easier to handle.

-If you’ve ever worked with smooth heat transfer vinyl, you have probably relied on the lines that your blade leaves behind as a guide on where to weed… when you work with glitter heat transfer, those lines are quite hard to see.
-It’s like magic, they just disappear!
-Here are some suggestions I’ve tried to try to make them reappear (thus making glitter heat transfer easier to work with).
+If you’ve ever worked with smooth iron-on heat transfer vinyl, you have probably relied on the lines that your blade leaves behind as a guide on where to weed.
+When you work with glitter heat transfer vinyl, those lines are quite hard to see.
+It’s like magic - they just disappear!
+Here are some suggestions I’ve tried to try to make them reappear (thus making glitter heat transfer easier to manage).

-I did some research and pulled together some suggestions on how to uncover the weed lines once again.
-Here are my findings…
+I did some research and pulled together these recommendations for how to uncover the weed lines once again.
+Here are my conclusions.

-Methodology: If you put a glitter heat transfer design on a light table, you may be able to see the light shine though where the design was cut.
+Methodology: If you put a glitter heat transfer design on a light box or light table, you may be able to see the light shine though where the design was cut.

 My results: I don’t have a light table, so I tried holding the design up to a brightly lit window.
 It actually helped a little, but wasn’t project friendly.
 If you’re doing a lot of glitter heat transfer, it’s totally worth the investment to get a light table.
 Helpful, but not helpful today.